 Every cut, scrape, or break in the skin – including surgical incisions – can allow bacteria to enter your body that could cause an infection.
-For this reason, it’s infection prevention begins with ensuring that all wounds be cleaned as quickly as possible and be kept clean as they heal.
+For this reason, infection prevention begins with ensuring that all wounds be cleaned as quickly as possible and be kept clean as they heal.
 They should also be monitored for signs of an infection.

 Cleaning open wounds:

 - Always wash your hands before touching an open wound.
 If possible, wear clean disposable gloves.